Language-Integrated Recursive Queries (Full Version): Implementation

-We design GroupBy in \system{} slightly differently than \calc{} to allow for incrementally chaining \texttt{map}, \texttt{groupBy}, and \texttt{having}.
+\textit{GroupBy.} GroupBy in \system{} is slightly different than \calc{} to allow for nicer syntax, i.e., incrementally chaining \texttt{map}, \texttt{groupBy}, and \texttt{having}.
 Due to SQL semantics, \texttt{groupBy} and \texttt{having} should operate over the type of the \emph{source} relations, not the result type of the preceding expression.
 This is a challenge, especially when the preceding expression is a join, as there will be multiple input relations.
-The way this is addressed in \system{} is by tracking the types of the source relations of compound statements at the type-level.
+The way this is addressed in \system{} is by tracking the types of the source relations of compound statements at the type-level. { For example, the function passed to \texttt{groupBy} in query~\ref{fig:ex-tyql-monotonic} takes two arguments: one with the row type of \texttt{waitFor} and one with the row type of \texttt{SubParts} (unused in this example). }